-The City was very successful in obtaining grant money for projects in fiscal year 2011.
-Most of the capital grants went into projects constructing bike paths and trails throughout the City.
-The City also received two grants for the Neighborhood Stabilization Program.
-Over ten houses have already been bought, refurbished and sold to new homeowners.
+The City was very successful in obtaining grant money for projects in fiscal year 2012.
+Most of the capital grants are for roadway expansion projects.
+The City also continues to administer two grants for the Neighborhood Stabilization Program.
+Over twenty houses have already been bought, refurbished and sold to new homeowners.
 This program will probably continue for several years since the money from the sales are reinvested back into the program.
-For fiscal year 2012, the City also received a CDGB housing rehabilitation grant.
+For fiscal year 2013, the City also will be administering a CDGB housing rehabilitation grant.